-- STMC Parents and Carers,

-- Yr12 Senior students, (before school, after school and during lunch breaks),

-- Students from Years 7-11 before and after school,
+- STMC Parents and Carers. - Yr12 Senior students, (before school, after school and during lunch breaks), - Students from Years 7-11 before and after school. - Staff

-- Staff, and

-- the STMC community.

 UNIFORM SHOP

 All uniform items (except shoes and boys' black trousers) can be purchased from the College Uniform Shop.
 The Uniform Shop is open on the following days: